What goes around comes around: Roller skating is back

 The filmmakers behind a 2019 HBO documentary, “United Skates,” about roller skating as a vibrant Black subculture, told The Associated Press then that they expected to be chronicling the end of an era.
 But they found the opposite.
 As one young Black skater told them, “Skating’s not dead.
 It just went underground.”

-At Harlick Skates, a San Carlos, California-based skate-boot company started in 1933, fourth-generation owner Jason Kuhn said roller skate sales started to take off again in 2020.
+At Harlick Skates, a San Carlos, Calif.-based skate-boot company started in 1933, fourth-generation owner Jason Kuhn said roller skate sales started to take off again in 2020.

 “I started seeing the orders roll in,” he said archly.